Next time you have a gut feeling about something, pay attention to it. That is your second brain talking to you.

-First, that speaks to intuition which is powerful at warning us about things to come but which we only think of in hindsight.
+and that gut feeling is your intuition which is powerful at warning us about things we need to be aware of.
+Unfortunately, we only think about it in hindsight.

-Way back when we were learning about digestion and the role of the gut in our bodies, we saw the gut as one long tube starting at the mouth and ending at the rectum.
-Emphasis was on digestion and elimination.
+Way back when we were learning about digestion and the role of the gut in our bodies, we were taught that the gut is this one long tube starting at the mouth and ending at the rectum.
+Emphasis was on digestion and elimination only.

 But the gut is much more than that.

 If you have gut problems, you may have digestive issues.
-That can be expected.
+And that can be expected.

-But so much more may be wrong but most people don’t know to associate other health problems including brain health problems with gut health.
+But so much more may be wrong beyond digestion when your gut is unhealthy or leaky.
+But most people don’t realize how many other health problems including the brain arise from a leaky gut.

 What is Leaky Gut?